livz/livz.github.io/_posts/2023-11-18-Neat-privesc.md

   <p>Improvise, adapt and overcome!</p>
 </blockquote>

-A very well-known privileeg escalation trick involving `tcpdump` with sudo privileges (_very often found in large IT departments!_) involves executing a script instead of a postrotate command as so<sup>[1](https://gtfobins.github.io/gtfobins/tcpdump/)</sup>:
+A very well-known privileeg escalation trick involving `tcpdump` with sudo privileges (_very often found in large IT departments!_) relies on executing a script instead of a postrotate command as so<sup>[1](https://gtfobins.github.io/gtfobins/tcpdump/)</sup>:

 ```bash
 $ COMMAND='id'